KTM Logo

 KTM Logo 1962-1978

-The color appeared in the emblem of that period.
-Moreover, these are new colors that were not on the first logos: a combination of blue and white.
-The oval shape of the sign has remained unchanged, but the letters have been corrected.
-They are now thicker, clearer, and connected at the bottom.
+The color appeared in the emblem of this period.
+Moreover, these are new colors, which were not on the first emblems: a combination of blue and white.
+The oval shape of the sign remained unchanged, but the letters were adjusted.
+They became thicker, clearer, and connected at the bottom.

 1978 – 1989